 The social sorting of imagination in education

 Creativity and imagination are often conflated, particularly in business and design environments.
-This confusion begins early in schools, where children who can draw, sing or play an instrument are labeled as ‘the creatives.’
-Other forms of imaginative thinking—such as empathy, storytelling, systems thinking or problem-framing—often go unrecognized.
-From a young age, creativity becomes associated with artistic performance and those who do not exhibit these traits are subtly or explicitly positioned as non-creative.
+This confusion begins early in schools, where children who can draw, sing or play an instrument are labeled as “the creatives.”
+Other forms of imaginative thinking, such as empathy, storytelling, systems thinking or problem-framing, often go unrecognized.
+From a young age, creativity becomes associated with artistic performance, and those who do not exhibit these traits are subtly or explicitly positioned as non-creative.
 This early social sorting shapes lifelong access to creative opportunities and identities.

-This confusion is reinforced by how creativity is narrowly framed through the lens of the arts.
-In many school systems, children who can draw, sing or play an instrument are celebrated as “the creatives,” while other forms of imaginative thought—such as storytelling, systems thinking or empathy—go unnoticed or are dismissed.
 Those who do not express themselves through recognizable artistic behaviors are often perceived as less creative, despite engaging in complex and innovative thinking in other domains.
 This early sorting not only shapes identity but reinforces the idea that imagination belongs to certain kinds of people doing culturally sanctioned kinds of work.

 The social nature of imaginaries